baichuan-inc/Baichuan-7B/README_EN.md

 ### AGIEval
-[AGIEval](https://github.com/microsoft/AGIEval) is a dataset aimed at evaluating the model's general abilities in cognitive and problem-solving tasks. we conducted a 5-shot test on all models.
+[AGIEval](https://github.com/microsoft/AGIEval) is a dataset aimed at evaluating models' general abilities in cognitive and problem-solving tasks. we conducted a 5-shot test on all models.

 ### Result